fiskaltrust/release-notes/middleware/middleware-1.3.3.md

 Linux is currently supported for Entity Framework and SQLite queues, and fiskaly and Cryptovision SCUs (others will follow soon).

+_As of writing this, Linux support is only rolled out to the sandbox, to gather some more feedback from key customers.
+We will deploy these new packages to production in the upcoming days._

 ## Stability improvements
 - An issue was fixed that could lead to errors when sending a request without charge items and the DSFinV-K type _Bestellung-V1_ to the fiskaly SCU (e.g. via an info-order).
 - The communication timeout between Queue and SCU can now be configured via the `-scutimeout=` switch (in seconds).
 This should only be used in rare scenarios where the default timeout of 75 seconds is not sufficient.